-If you want to start incorporating arm exercises into your home workout program but are unsure where to start, we’ve got just the ticket.
-8fit arm workouts are easy, effective and you can do them almost anywhere.
+If you want to start incorporating arm exercises into your home workout program but aren't sure where to start, we’ve got just the ticket.
+These at-home arm workouts are easy, effective, and you can do them almost anywhere.

-All you need for the first set of exercises is your bodyweight — making them convenient to squeeze into your schedule if you’re traveling, on a business trip, or even at the office.
+All you need for the first set of exercises is your bodyweight—making them convenient to squeeze into your schedule if you’re traveling, on a business trip, or even at the office.
 We’ve also included exercises that allow you to take advantage of dumbbells or weights if you have access to them.
-Try them out on their own, or better yet, tack on a couple of them to your usual 8fit Pro workout for an extra challenge.
+Try them out on their own, or better yet, tack them onto our 10-minute HIIT workout for an extra challenge.

 Get to know your arm muscle anatomy